Code-Institute-Submissions/PaintPeruser/readme.md

 - GitHub Pages - an aspect of Github, used to deploy the finalised product.
 - Figma - used to create wireframe ideas of how the website should look and function.
 Used as an alternative to Balsamiq to get a feel for other programs
 - Replace.bg - utilised to remove the background from the main site image for the colour overlay.
+- realfavicongenerator.net - used to correctly generate site favicon

 ## Deployment Procedure
 - Github pages utilised for deployment - process as follows: